Doordashcon/Grants-Program/applications/application-template-copy.md

 - **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

 ### Team's experience

+Permissionless HQ is a collective of core blockchain engineers and builders from both protocol an application backgrounds, utilizing trustless, censorship-resistant architectures to redefine the blockchain application layer.

+Jesse Chejieh - [Polkadot Fellowship Memebr]

+Multichain consultation for

+Damilare Akinlose - [Polkadot Fellowship Member]

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.